NJIT-CS490-SP21/Mucic-App/README.md

   10. Import music.py and Flask library.
   11. Create an app using Flask using ```app = Flask(__name__)``` command.
   12. Set route to ("/") which the root of the route.
-  13. Render these data snd dend it to index.html.
+  13. Render these data send dend it to index.html.
   **Don't forget to add .env file to .gitignore to protect your keys. **